mjucker/pv_atmos/README.md

 The examples directory contains three example scripts and the data files uv_daily.nc, ocean_depth.nc, and ocean_o2.nc.
 The examples can be run within the python terminal of ParaView, or a general python session, provided paraview.simple is located in the python path.
-The example file contain the 3D structure of zonal and meridional wind over three daily time steps, created from GCM output; ocean topography data from GFDL's CM2.1 model, and oxygen data provided by Thomas Froelicher.
+The example file contain the 3D structure of zonal and meridional wind over three daily time steps, created from GCM output; ocean topography data from GFDL's CM2.1 model, and oxygen data from GFDL's ESM2M model, provided by Thomas Froelicher.
 One script will create a spherical, one a rectangular plot of zonal wind.
 The ocean script will create a rectangular ocean basin.
 When using the
 example files, make sure to set "pvAtmosPath"